![]() 🔗 LinkedIn 💻 GitHub 📚 Google Scholar 📧 mashiq [at] umich [dot] edu |

 Data Augmentations for Arithmetic Length Generalization in Transformers

-NeurIPS Workshop on What Can't Transformers Do, 2025.
-In Submission, ICML'26
+Neural Information Processing Systems (NeurIPS) Workshop on What Can't Transformers Do, 2025.

 Other publications, including all those in learning analytics, can be found at my Google Scholar.